wp-plugins/sideblogging/readme.txt

 Aside content must be write in post title.
 If you write something in post content (like a video embed), a link to this content will be displayed after the aside.

-Asides can be automatically posted on Twitter and/or Facebook.
+Asides can be automatically posted on Twitter and/or Facebook and/or Identica (Status.Net).
 A Twitter app is preconfigured.
 For Facebook, you need to create your own application.
 Video tutorial included in contextual help on settings page.